 Kara Gordon, Supply Chain Management & Marketing | Sustainability Studies

 Kara Gordon is a junior majoring in Supply Chain Management and Marketing with a minor in Sustainability Studies.
 Kara worked as a Procurement Analyst over the summer with Siemens Building Technologies in Beltsville, Maryland.
 She also has experience in her field through involvement in the executive boards of both the Supply Chain Management Society and terpAMA.
-In addition, she is involvement with other organizations on campus such as the College Park Scholars Program Business, Society and the Economy as well as her sorority Delta Gamma.
+In addition, she is involved with other organizations on campus such as the College Park Scholars Program Business, Society and the Economy as well as her sorority Delta Gamma.
 Outside of academics, Kara enjoys cooking and traveling with friends.
 Learn more about Kara in this featured web story!

 Clubs and organizations with which Kara is involved: Supply Chain Management Society, terpAMA, Delta Gamma, College Park Scholars: Business, Society and the Economy.